telekom-mms/cmcc-operator/charts/cmcc-operator/README.md

 The operator gets the desired configuration from a custom resource of type `CoreMediaContentClouds`.
 If `cmcc.useCrd` is enabled (default), the chart will install the appropriate `CustomResourceDefinition`.

 If you cannot install a CRD, you can disable `cmcc.useCrd` and enable `cmcc.useConfigMap`, to supply the configuration for a deployment using a config map instead of the custom resource.
-See [Installing the Operator Using a Config Map](https://github.com/T-Systems-MMS/cmcc-operator#installing-the-operator-using-a-config-map) for further details.
+See [Using a Config Map](https://github.com/T-Systems-MMS/cmcc-operator#using-a-config-map) for further details.

 ### Role-based Access Control